 How Are Nighttime Aligners Different?

-With SmileDirectClub and AlignerCo, they aren’t.
+With SmileDirectClub, NewSmile, and AlignerCo they aren’t.
 You’ll receive the same aligners whether you choose daytime or nighttime treatment.
-The only difference is the amount of time you’ll wear them.
-On a standard schedule, you’ll wear each set of aligners 22 hours per day for one week before moving on to the next set.
-With nighttime-only treatment, you’ll often wear each set 10 hours per day for two weeks instead of one.
+The only difference is how long you’ll wear them.
+On a standard schedule, you’ll wear each set of aligners 22 hours per day for one week before moving on to the next one.
+With nighttime-only treatment, you’ll often wear each set ten hours per day for two weeks instead of one.

 What Providers Offer Nighttime Aligners?

-At the moment, SmileDirectClub, byte, and AlignerCo are the only companies offering a nighttime-only option.
-SmileDirectClub was the first to advertise it, then byte and AlignerCo followed suit.
-Even so, their treatment plans aren’t exactly the same.
+SmileDirectClub was the first to advertise a nighttime-only treatment option, then Byte, AlignerCo, and NewSmile followed suit.
+However, their treatment plans aren’t exactly the same.
 If you’re considering nighttime treatment, it’s a good idea to examine each program before choosing one over the other.

-Standard treatment requires you to use the HyperByte for 5 minutes a day, while nighttime treatment requires 10 minutes per day.
-Together, these innovations facilitate a 4-6 month timeline, which isn’t far behind their 4-5 month average for all-day treatment.
+Standard treatment requires you to use the HyperByte for five minutes per day, while nighttime treatment requires ten minutes per day.
+Together, these innovations facilitate a 5-6 month treatment timeline for some people, which isn’t far behind their 4-5 month average for all-day treatment.
 This is a massive advantage because you can get all the benefits of nighttime-only treatment without missing a beat — but it comes at a higher price.
 Byte At-Night costs $2,399 compared to their regular $1,999 price.

 SmileDirectClub has been in the home aligner game longer than just about anyone.
-They hit the market in 2014 and have transformed over a million smiles since then, so they have a lot more experience than newer companies like byte and Candid.
+They hit the market in 2014 and have transformed over 1.5 million smiles since then, so they have a lot more experience than newer companies like Byte and AlignerCo.
 And with SmileDirectClub’s 300+ physical locations offering free teeth scans — plus their partnership with 1,500+ dental offices — it’s easier than ever to get started with treatment.

-They were also the first home aligner company to offer a nighttime-only option, although the Nighttime Aligners themselves aren’t any different than those used for their standard treatment.
+They were also the first home aligner company to offer a nighttime-only option, although their Nighttime Aligners aren’t any different from the ones they use for their standard treatment.
 You simply wear them for shorter amounts of time per day on a longer overall timeline.
-For nighttime-only treatment, you wear each aligner set 10 hours per day for two weeks before moving on to the next set, and the whole process takes 10 months on average (compared to the usual 6).
+For nighttime-only treatment, you’ll wear each aligner set ten hours per day for two weeks before moving on to the next set, and the entire process takes ten months on average (compared to the usual 4–6).

 Advantages of Nighttime Aligners

-If you didn’t think that at-home clear aligner treatment could get any more convenient, guess again!
+If you didn’t think that at-home clear aligner treatment could get any more convenient, think again!
 Nighttime-only aligners take this convenience to a whole new level.
-Just take a look at a few of the advantages:
+Just look at a few of the advantages:

 1) Nobody Has To Know